 Structure Of Hot Tub Filters

-Lid – The lid of the hot tub filter consists of the lock ring and the vent valve.
-The lock ring holds the filter in place in your spa.
-It is an important part of the filter that prevents the entire system from shifting to the wrong position and getting dirt and grime into your piping.
-The bleed valve prevents air from entering the piping in the same way.
+The filter lid consists of the lock ring and the vent valve.
+The lock ring is what holds the filter in place while it’s working.
+It is also what prevents the entire filter from shifting to the wrong position.
+If the filter moves out of the correct position it will get dirt and grime into your tub.
+The valve, on the other hand, is what prevents air from entering the piping, which would wreck havoc on the entire system.

 How Do You Know It’s Time To Clean The Hot Tub Filter?